INTRODUCTION TO STATISTICS FOR EVIDENCE-BASED PRACTICE - 2025/6

 Assessment Strategy

-The assessment strategy is designed to allow students to demonstrate their acquired knowledge and skills to properly choose, implement, report, and critically appraise statistical techniques as applied to healthcare and social research and practice.
-Through both the formative and summative assessment, students will demonstrate their understanding and exploration of key concepts, principles and applications of statistical techniques in healthcare and social research and practice.
+The assessment strategy is designed to enable students to demonstrate their ability to select, implement, report, and critically appraise statistical techniques as applied to healthcare and social research.
+Through both formative and summative assessments, students will evidence their understanding of key concepts, principles, and applications of statistical methods in these contexts.

-Formative assessment Students will submit an outline of their planned presentation for workshop; feedback and guidance will be provided to ensure students are on the right track.
+Students can submit an outline of their analysis and their planned presentation for feedback using a proforma provided by the module team.
+Constructive feedback and guidance will be provided to ensure they are on the right track.

 Module aims